Do Flashcards Help for GMAT Preparation?

 The list goes on, but I think you get the point.

-Just as flashcards are an excellent tool for improving quant skills, so too are they a simple and effective way to drill important verbal concepts.
-This is especially true for Sentence Correction.
-If this is news to you, just take a look at our GMAT idioms guide.
-By having many of the common idioms memorized, you’ll be that much more prepared for Sentence Correction on test day.
-For example, you might create flashcards for these idioms:
+Just as flashcards are an excellent tool for improving Quant skills, so too are they a simple and effective way to drill important Verbal concepts.
+For example, you could use flashcards to memorize the common error types for each Critical Reasoning question type.
+By having many of the common error types memorized, you’ll be that much more prepared for Critical Reasoning on test day.
+For example, you might create flashcards for the 3 common cause-and-effect reasoning errors:

 Again, these are just a few examples, but I think you get the point.
 Flashcards make memorizing key formulas and concepts much easier.